 They say Lisbon is the city of seven hills, which is a lie.
 There’s more than seven, a fact you quickly learn while walking up what feels like non-stop staircases on your first day in the city.
 But many hills means many viewpoints and lookouts.
-At the top of any Lisbon hill you’ll almost always be rewarded with a stunning miradouro with its quaint kiosk, a scattering of chairs, ice-cold beer and incredible views of Lisbon.
+At the top of any Lisbon hill you’ll almost always be rewarded with a stunning miradouro with its quaint kiosk, a scattering of chairs, ice-cold beer and some of the best views of Lisbon.

 You don’t need a lot of money to enjoy this city, just an appreciation for the simple things.
 A refreshing drink and uninterrupted sunset views is a perfect evening in this city of seven hills.
-Here are my favourite miradouros and lookouts in Lisbon.
+Here are my favourite miradouros and lookouts where you can find the best views in Lisbon.

 Miradouro de Santa Luzia

 It’s hard to choose a favourite lookout in Lisbon, but this one features a vine-topped, tile-covered boulevard and a landscaped garden filled with oversized purple bougainvilleas.
 From here you look out over the twisted narrow lanes of Lisbon’s oldest neighbourhood, Alfama, with the church of Santo Estêvão poking up above.
 There’s usually someone busking with an acoustic guitar, young women reading while taking in the view, and old Portuguese men simply existing.
-Sadly there’s often also hawkers trying to give you “gifts” so don’t fall into that trap.
+Sadly there’s often also hawkers trying to give you “gifts” so don’t fall into that trap while soaking up some of the best views in Lisbon.

 Miradouro das Portas do Sol